emmanuelkiranr/NodeJs/README.md

 sync - Program exe is held until the data is received.

-async - Program continues its execution, the data retriving process happens in the background.
-We use a fn with async read/write to get/use the received data.
+async - Program continues its execution, the data fetching process happens in the background.
+We use a callback fn with async read/write to get/use the received data.

 sync write/read